-Each day, our staff works to ensure the water delivered to your home meets all regulatory requirements and your expectations for safety, reliability and quality.
+Each day, our staff works to ensure the water delivered to your home meets all regulatory requirements and your expectations for safety, reliability and guality.
 For your protection, your drinking water is tested for many parameters.
 The table below shows only the substances detected in your water during the calendar year.
-We are proud to report there were no violations during that time.